B1gB0ss21/CSC340-Team4/doc/GamerBridge SRS.md

 ## 3. Requirements

 ### 3.1 Functional Requirements
+-	FR0:  The system shall allow users to create accounts as either a customer or a video game developer
+  - Each account will have a unique identifier assigned at the time of creation
+-	FR1: The system shall allow developers to display a new video game and provide details including title, description, status, and price
 -	FR2: The system shall allow customers to browse through a list of games being displayed
   -	The list of games will have a search and filter
 -	FR3: The system shall allow customers to subscribe to any video game of their choice.
   -	 A customer may unsubscribe from a game if they no longer have interest in the game.
+-	FR4: Users are able to modify their profiles at any time
 -	FR5: The system shall allow customers to rate and review video games based on their personal enjoyment.
 -	FR6: The system shall allow developers to respond to a review